ICGC-TCGA-PanCancer/cli/QuickStart.md

 ##What You Need

 Before you get started, there are a few items you will need to have available:
- - A valid account on Amazon AWS EC2
+ - A valid account on Amazon AWS EC2, with access to the "us-east-1" (North Virginia) AWS region.
  - A valid key file that you can use to log in to your EC2 VMs.
 Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for a document about how to generate these pem keys.
  - Valid GNOS key files.
  - Your AWS Key and Secret Key.
 If you don't know your Key and Secret Key, [this](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) document may be able to help you.